Airflow-Aware

 Once loaded, treat every convention as background — do not re-read each task.

-Read AGENTS.md first
+1. Read AGENTS.md first — it wins

 The single source of truth for contributor conventions lives in the repo itself.
+This skill is a condensed onramp formatted for agent startup context, not a competing authority.

 - First action: read